steff-petro/steff-petro/README.md

 -->

 ### ✨ About Me:
-Hi, my name is Stefan and I'm a DevSecOps Engineer from Sweden, living in Madrid, Spain.
-I'm currently working for Solidify<br><br>
+Hi, my name is Stefan and I'm an Engineer from Sweden, living in Madrid, Spain.
+I'm currently working for Solidify as a DevSecOps Engineer<br><br>

 ### 📄 My Certifications:
 - Azure Fundamentals (AZ-900)